-Chesterfield Museum: The Council is about to embark on a £15.6m project to remodel and refurbish Chesterfield's 'striking' Stephenson Memorial Hall extending the Pomegranate Theatre, reconfiguring and modernising Chesterfield Museum, and introducing new gallery space, a café bar, education, and community facilities.
-This new approach offers a significant opportunity to commemorate and display for story of Chesterfield.
+Chesterfield Museum: The Council is currently undertaking an ambitious project to remodel and refurbish Chesterfield's 'striking' Stephenson Memorial Hall extending the Pomegranate Theatre, reconfiguring and modernising Chesterfield Museum, and introducing new gallery space, a café bar, education, and community facilities.
+This new approach offers a significant opportunity to commemorate and display the story of Chesterfield.
 This will be through a combination of fixed exhibitions and a changing programme of exhibitions that look at Chesterfield in a variety of different ways including the commemoration and celebration of people, organisations and communities.
-Previous examples include the building a trench to commemorate the end of World War I, hosting exhibitions from local community groups and organisations including the Chinese Big Society, Chesterfield College and Derbyshire LGBT+.
-In 2016 there was an extensive exhibition looking at the 'Great and the Good' of Chesterfield in portraits.
+Previous examples include the building of a trench to commemorate the end of World War I, hosting exhibitions from local community groups and organisations including the Chinese Big Society, Chesterfield College and Derbyshire LGBT+.
+There have also been exhibitions looking at the 'Great and the Good' of Chesterfield in portraits.
 Chesterfield Museum presents a significant opportunity for further commemoration, celebration and education.